nxskok/pasias/docs/11-tidying-and-selecting-data.md

 The overall median attendance was 21,000, and *none* of the day games had attendance less than that.
-With the small frequencies, the accuracy of the P-value is a bit questionable, but taking it at face value, there *is* a significant difference between median attendances at day and night games.\endnote{If you do this ``by hand'', you'll get a warning about the chi-squared approximation being inaccurate.
+With the small frequencies, the accuracy of the P-value is a bit questionable, but taking it at face value, there *is* a significant difference between median attendances at day and night games.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">If you do this by  hand, you'll get a warning about the chi-squared approximation  being inaccurate.
 This is because of the small frequencies, and  *not* because of the outliers.
-Those are not damaging the test at all.}
+Those are not damaging the test  at all.</span>